profunktor/redis4cats/site/src/main/tut/transactions.md

     val tx2 = txs.run(failedSetters) // Creates a new transaction and runs `failedSetters`

     getters *> tx1 *> tx2.attempt *> getters.void
   }
+}
 ```

+Note that a `TransactionPool` is created as a `Resource` so it can be composed with the commands and clients on startup.